mmenestret/jdegoes.github.io/_posts/2019-04-07-testable-zio.md

 We will call the production database module `DatabaseLive`.
 To implement the module, we need only copy and paste the implementation of `Database.lookupUser` into our implementation of the service interface:

 {% highlight scala %}
-trait DatabaseLive {
+trait DatabaseLive extends Database {
-  val database: Database.Service =
+  val database =
     new Database.Service {
       // Implementation copy/pasted from
       // DB.lookupUser: